 If a student misses the scheduled alternate task due to legitimate reasons which fall within the illness, misadventure and appeal process, this exceptional circumstance may result in an estimate.
-This decision is made by the relevant Deputy Principal (Years 10-12) and Head Teacher Faculty (Years 7-9).
+This decision is made by the relevant Deputy Principal (Years 10-12).

 Estimated marks should be awarded based on a student's rank in the course and with consideration of performance in the course and previously submitted tasks.
 Estimates including the method in which an estimate is calculated will be determined by the Head Teacher of Faculty in consultation with Senior Executive.
+Students will retain their rank within the subject.